davedarch/dotfiles/INSTALL.md

     ./setup.sh

 The setup script will:
-- Install required packages (zsh, syntax highlighting)
+- Install required packages (zsh)
-- Install Oh My Zsh if not present
+- Install Zinit if not present
 - Create all necessary symlinks
 - Source the new configuration